Linear superposition as a core theorem of quantum empiricism: Quantum superposition

-Thus we should not be deriving the physics of one phenomenon from another \cite[p.~92]{ludwig5} and making (super)generalizations, as soon as the incorrectness of the previous derivation method was established. \begin{itemize} \item Quantum mathematics constitutes not a physical theory\footnote{S.~Aaronson was likely the first to advance this line of thought: ``\ldots\ it's \textsl{not} a physical theory in the same sense as electromagnetism or general relativity \ldots\ quantum mechanics sits at a level \textsl{between} math and physics \ldots\ \textsl{is the operating system} \ldots'' \cite[p.~110]{aaronson+}.
-Fuchs--Peres: ``quantum theory does \emph{not} describe physical reality'' \cite[p.~70]{fuchs1}.}---and that is its distinguishing feature---but, rather, a single syntactic \emph{\emph{(meta)}principle of forming the mathematical models being subsequently turned into} (the physical) \emph{theories}.
-This principle is not subject to any (physical) treatment. \end{itemize} To create the models, we already have a good deal of \emph{latitude}: the toolkit $\cal O=\{\scr A,\scr B,\ldots\}$, the parameter \texttt{D}, the families $\{\boT_{\!\sss\scr A}$, $\boT_{\!\sss\scr B}$, \ldots\}, numbers $\{\varrho_s\}$ of mixtures \eqref{m2}, and---thanks to the notion of invariance~\hyperlink{III}{\red\textbf{\textsf{III}}}---spectra, a structure of a group, and the concept of (different) representations of the one mathematical structure.
-This freedom will be subsequently augmented with the key notions of a mean and of time $t$, and also composite systems, the classical Lagrangians/""Hamiltonians, their symmetries, and phenomenological constants.
-This is what is currently termed as a \emph{quantization procedure} of the classical models---quantum phenomenology; the path"=integrals, $S$"=matrix \etc. All that remains is to examine the numeric constituent of quantum mathematics.
+To create the models, we already have a good deal of \emph{latitude}: the toolkit $\cal O=\{\scr A,\scr B,\ldots\}$, the parameter \textsf{D}, the families $\{\boT_{\!\sss\scr A}$, $\boT_{\!\sss\scr B}$, \ldots\}, numbers $\{\varrho_s\}$ of mixtures \eqref{m2}, and---thanks to the notion of covariance~\hyperlink{III}{\red\textbf{\textsf{III}}}---spectra, a structure of a group, and the concept of (different) representations of a mathematical structure.
+This liberty will be subsequently augmented with the key notions of a mean and of time $t$, and also with the composite systems, the classical Lagrangians/"!Hamiltonians, their symmetries, gauge fields, and phenomenological constants.
+This is what is currently termed the quantum phenomenology or a \emph{quantization procedure} of the classical models: the path"=integrals, $S$"=matrix, et similia.

-The further strategy (sects.~\ref{Numbers}--\ref{minus}) lies in the fact that the numbers need to be created at first as a theoretical notion---arithmetic---and then as the concept of `numeric values to observable quantities'---the observations numbers.
+All that remains is to examine the numerical constituent of quantum mathematics.
+The further strategy (sects.~\ref{Numbers}--\ref{minus}) lies in the fact that the numbers need to be created at first as a theoretical concept---""arithmetic""---and then as the `numerical values for observable quantities'"!---the observations numbers.
 The sections \ref{divis}--\ref{92} contain some more explanations along these lines.